archethic-foundation/archethic-docs/docs/participate/dex/usage/aeSwap.md

 - **Token Availability**: Verifies that the necessary tokens are available in your wallet for the liquidity addition.

 :::info
-When adding liquidity involving UCO (the native token of the Archethic blockchain), the system automatically calculates and reserves the necessary amount for transaction fees associated with iquidity addition.
+When adding liquidity involving UCO (the native token of the Archethic blockchain), the system automatically calculates and reserves the necessary amount for transaction fees associated with liquidity addition.
 As a result, the maximum amount of UCO that can be allocated is less than your total UCO balance to accommodate these costs.
 :::

-### Step 2: Finalizing Liquidity adding: Confirmation and Validation Steps
+### Step 2: Finalizing Liquidity Addition: Confirmation and Validation Steps

-After you submit the liquidity adding form by clicking the "Add liquidity" button, you will be directed to a confirmation screen.
-This screen serves a critical role in the liquidity adding process, enabling you to:
+After you submit the liquidity addition form by clicking the "Add liquidity" button, you will be directed to a confirmation screen.
+This screen serves a critical role in the liquidity addition process, enabling you to:

 - **Review Token Ratio**: Examine the initial ratio between the two tokens in your new pool to ensure it aligns with your expectations.
 - **Balance Verification**: Check your account balances before and after liquidity is added to understand the impact of your transaction.